hashicorp/terraform-provider-azurerm/website/docs/d/signalr_service.html.markdown

 The `identity` block exports the following:

-* `type` - The type of identity used for the web pubsub.
+* `type` - The type of identity used for the signalR service.

 * `user_assigned_identity_id` - The ID of the User Assigned Identity.
 This value will be empty when using system assigned identity.